rkrstl/furima_28696/README.md

 |e-mail	         |string	|null:false   |

 ##Association
-has_many :items dependent: :destroy has_many :comments dependent: :destroy has_many :deliver_addresses dependent: :destroy
+has_many :items
+has_many :comments
-has_many :orders dependent: :destroy
+has_many :orders